 She is the president of the Society of Rogerian Scholars and the editor for the International Journal of Nursing Knowledge.
 Flanagan was inducted as a Fellow in NANDA International.
 She was presented with the Distinguished Nurse Practitioner of the Year Award by the Massachusetts Coalition of Nurse Practitioners and the Partners Healthcare Excellence in Action Award from MGH.

 "Being inducted into the Academy is deeply humbling," said Flanagan.
-"I am extremely honored to be a part of the is prestigious group of nurse leaders.”
+"I am extremely honored to be a part of this prestigious group of nurse leaders.”

 Selection as an AAN Fellow is based, in part, on the extent the nominee's nursing career has influenced health policies and the health and wellbeing of all.
 Flanagan and the other inductees were officially recognized at the AAN's annual policy conference held in Washington, DC earlier this month.